PointyCastle/pointycastle/tutorials/hmac.md

 ### Set the key

-Before processing the data, initialize the HMAC object with the HMAC key as a key parameter.
+Before processing the data, initialize the `HMac` object with the HMAC key as a key parameter.

 ```